qed-lab/Complex-Observation-Compiler/README.md

 #### Changes:
 - Addition of this README
 - Addition of all files with '_complex' suffix.
-- Changes to main.cxx and Makefile
+- Changes to main, string_ops and Makefile
 - Change to usage() in options.cxx
 - Numerous small changes elsewhere to solve compilation issues